tanamim/MIN16/README.md

 ``` -->

 ### Determine Register File
 How many registers do you need?
 Above example uses four bits to identify register, therefore 16 registers are available for computation.
 The more register number, the more temporary calculation space.
-But it will limit the number of operation codes.
+But it will limit the number of operations.
 Therefore, you need to find a balance.
-MIN16 defined 16 registers on [Instruction Set](./doc/MIN16_Instruction_Set.pdf) page 2).
+MIN16 defined 16 registers on [Instruction Set](./doc/MIN16_Instruction_Set.pdf) page 2.

 ### Document Instruction Set
 All assembly mnemonics should be defined.
-In addition to ALU type instructions (`ADD`, `SUB`, `AND`, `OR`, `XOR`, etc), Memory Load and Store type instructions are needed (`LW`, `SW`) so that computer can interact with external input/output device.
-Also, Jump and Branch instructions (`J`, `JR`, `BEQ`, `BNE`) are needed to implement conditional statement and loop.
+In addition to ALU type instructions (`ADD`, `SUB`, `AND`, `OR`, `XOR`, etc), Memory Load and Store type instructions are needed (`LW`, `SW`) so that the computer can interact with external input/output devices.
+Also, Jump and Branch instructions (`J`, `JR`, `BEQ`, `BNE`) are needed to implement conditional statements and loops.
 (See [Instruction Set](./doc/MIN16_Instruction_Set.pdf) page 5, 6, and 20).

 ### Draw Datapath for Instructions
-[Datapath](./doc/MIN16_Datapath_ALL.pdf) is a blueprint of the CPU, including Memory and ALU unit that should later be described by VHDL code.
-It should precisely determine the size of bits sliced from instruction register and then extended, manipulated by ALU.
+[Datapath](./doc/MIN16_Datapath_ALL.pdf) is a blueprint of the CPU, including Memory and ALU units that should later be described by VHDL code.
+It should precisely determine the size of bits sliced from the instruction register and then extended, manipulated by the ALU.
 Highlighting what information is used for the specific instruction is useful for debugging VHDL code.

 An example for `ADD` instruction datapath (Only orange color is important):
 ![MIN16_Datpath_ALU_R](./doc/img/MIN16_Datapath_ALU_R.png)